 Information signs at Hveravellir

-Kjalvegur road is a bumpy gravel road so a 4x4 is preferred, but it can be driven in a 2WD, but not the smallest of cars, as after rain the potholes are very big.
+Kjalvegur road is a bumpy gravel road, so a 4x4 is preferred.
+It can be driven in 2WD, but not the smallest car, as after rain, the potholes are huge.

-I have driven this road both in a 2WD and a 4x4 and I can tell you that it was no picnic driving in the small car trying not to hit the potholes after heavy reain.
+I have driven this road both in a 2WD and a 4x4, and I can tell you it was no picnic driving the small car, trying to avoid potholes after heavy rain.

 Kjalvegur road signs by Hveravellir